naturalatlas/migrat/README.md

 ### Plugins

 Migrat works great on its own, but it's even better with plugins to reduce boilerplate.
-Plugin list (the ones without links haven't been developed yet – [pull requests](#contributing) welcome):
+Plugin list (the ones without links haven't been developed yet – help welcome (see the [plugin API](https://github.com/naturalatlas/migrat/wiki/Plugin-API)):

  - [`migrat-postgres`](https://github.com/naturalatlas/migrat-postgres) – Locks, state storage, and migration files in pure SQL.
  - `migrat-mysql` – Locks, state storage, and migration files in pure SQL.